morrrrr/radio-playground/README.md

 Web Real-Time Communication (WebRTC) is a streaming project that provides real-time or ultra-low latency.
 The basis of WebRTC is a series of JavaScript APIs that allow us to establish a peer to peer connection between two browsers to exchange data such as audio and video, allowing us to create applications with audio and video calling features.

 In order to relieve the full peer-to-peer meshes which are heavy on the client side, a WebRTC gateway can be used.
-In this project, a Janus server is leveraged which ingests a RTP radio stream and serves it to WebRTC client browsers.
+In this project, a Janus server is leveraged which ingests RTP radio streams and relays them to peer browsers.

 ## Start
 ### Debian Distros